 An HE non-AP UL MU capable STA that receives a Basic variant Trigger frame that contains a Per User Info field with the AID of the STA, and that receives an immediate response from the AP for the transmitted Trigger-based PPDU, shall:

-update its CWmin[AC], CWmax[AC], AIFSN[AC], state variables to the values contained in the most recently received MU EDCA Parameter Set element sent by the AP to which the STA is associated, for all the ACs from which QoS Data frames were transmitted in the trigger-based PPDU.
+update its CWmin[AC], CWmax[AC], AIFSN[AC] and HEMUEDCATimer[AC] state variables to the values contained in the most recently received MU EDCA Parameter Set element sent by the AP to which the STA is associated, for all the ACs from which QoS Data frames were transmitted in the trigger-based PPDU.

-Update its HEMUEDCATimer state variable to the values contained in the most recently received MU EDCA Parameter Set element sent by the AP to which the STA is associated.

-The HEMUEDCATimer shall uniformly count down to 0 when its value is nonzero.
+All HEMUEDCATimer[AC] shall uniformly count down to 0 when their values are nonzero.

 NOTE—A non-AP STA that sends a frame to the AP with an OMI A-Control field containing a value of 1 in the UL MU Disable field does not participate in UL MU operation, as such it is exempt from updating its EDCA access parameters to the values contained in the MU EDCA Parameter Set element.

-An HE non-AP UL MU capable STA may update its CWmin[AC], CWmax[AC], and AIFSN[AC] for all ACs to the values contained in the most recently received EDCA Parameter Set element sent by the AP to which the STA is associated or to the default dot11EDCATable when an EDCA Parameter Set element has not been received when the HEMUEDCATimer reaches 0.
+When HEMUEDCATimer[AC] reaches zero, an HE non-AP UL MU capable STA may update its CWmin[AC], CWmax[AC], and AIFSN[AC]

+Either to the values that are contained in the most recently received EDCA Parameter Set element sent by the AP to which the STA is associated,

+or to the default dot11EDCATable if an EDCA Parameter Set element has not been received.